flutter/samples/isolate_example/README.md

 ### `page_three.dart`

-Demonstrates how expensive it is to move large amounts of data between isolates and better a alternative.
+Demonstrates how expensive it is to move large amounts of data between isolates and a better alternative to move data.
 This page creates an isolate that can add up a list of numbers and gives users three options for how to provide it with input:

 * Send values normally using a List
 * Send the values using TransferableTypedData